 |Projects and Initiatives - Promoting harmony|

-The Multifaith Multicultural Youth Network (MMYN) was established in September 2007 to provide advice to the Victorian Government, through the Office of Multicultural Affairs and Citizenship, on issues and initiatives that affect young Victorians from culturally, religiously and linguistically diverse backgrounds.
+The Multifaith Multicultural Youth Network (MMYN) was established in September 2007 to provide advice to the Victorian Government, through the Office of Multicultural Affairs and Citizenship (OMAC), on issues and initiatives that affect young Victorians from culturally, religiously and linguistically diverse backgrounds.

 The MMYN is comprised of 25 young people from a range of faiths, cultures, ages, geographical locations and life experiences.